proplot-dev/proplot/docs/index.rst

 The remaining features mostly derive from the `~proplot.subplots.subplots` command, inspired by the pyplot `~matplotlib.pyplot.subplots` command.
 This generates a scaffolding of axes with new, helpful methods.
-It also has a bunch of other useful features, like "panels" and built-in geographic projections.
+It also has a bunch of other useful features, like "panels" and built-in geographic projections (see :ref:`Table of projections` for the projections available to cartopy and basemap).

-The next most important utility is the ``format`` method on `~proplot.axes.BaseAxes`, which calls so-called ``smart_update`` methods on the `~proplot.axes.BaseAxes`, `~proplot.axes.XYAxes`, `~proplot.axes.CartopyAxes`, and `~proplot.axes.BasemapAxes` axes types.
-The latter three types can all be returned by `~proplot.subplots.subplots`, depending on the arguments you used.
+The next most important utility is the ``format`` method on `~proplot.axes.BaseAxes`, which calls ``smart_update`` methods on the `~proplot.axes.BaseAxes`, `~proplot.axes.XYAxes`, and `~proplot.axes.MapAxes` axes types.
+The latter two may be returned by `~proplot.subplots.subplots`, depending on the arguments you used.
 Use `~proplot.axes.BaseAxes.format` to fine-tune your axis properties, titles, labels, limits, and much more.
-See :ref:`Table of projections` for the projections available to cartopy and basemap.

 To get started, check out the :ref:`Introduction`.
 Hopefully, you will find this API to be less verbose and